a914-gowtham/compose-ratingbar/README.md

 ```

 ## Library Info
-* Current version of the library only supports Stepsize 1f and 0.5f when click or drag.
-Rating value could be any float value like 3.8 etc.
+* Current version of the library only supports Stepsize 1f and 0.5f when click or drag.However, Initial Rating value could be any float value like 3.8 etc.